aWIPS Profiles

 • Forensic capture config Status: Shows the forensic capture configuration status on the default-ap-profile AP Join Profile on the device.
 The possible values are Success, Failure, and In Progress.

 • Forensic Capture: Shows whether the forensic capture is enabled or disabled on the default-ap-join AP Join Profile on the device.
-Forensic capture on custom AP join profile is not supported.
+Forensic capture on a custom AP join profile is not supported.

 Note